goodworkhub-dev/flutter-mobile-app/README.md

 # cloning the repo

-For the project, clone the repo using the following command in your desired directory git clone git@github.com:goodworkhub-dev/flutter-mobile-app.git
+For the project, clone the repo using the following command in your desired directory \n git clone git@github.com:goodworkhub-dev/flutter-mobile-app.git

 # starting the project